blueewhitee/blockbyscroll/README.md

 6. A small counter will appear in the bottom-right corner when on monitored sites
 7. When you reach your limit, an overlay will appear, preventing further scrolling
 8. You can either close the tab or click "Reset and Continue" to reset the counter
-9. Optionally set an auto-reset timer if you want counters to reset automatically after a period of time
+9.  set an auto-reset timer if you want counters to reset automatically after a period of time

 ## Privacy